-Slice the stem portion off at the bottom so that the artichoke will stand vertically.
+Slice the stem portion of the artichoke off at the bottom so that it will stand vertically.
 Cut off the top inch of the artichoke and use scissors to trim the points off the leaves.

-Submerge the artichoke into salted boiling water.
-Slice the lemon in halves and squeeze into the pot to keep the artichoke from discoloring.
+In a large pot on high heat, submerge the artichoke into salted boiling water.
+Slice 1 lemon in halves and squeeze into the pot to keep the artichoke from discoloring.
 Cook until tender but not falling apart (leaves should pull out, and a knife should easily pierce the bottom).
 Remove from the hot water and quickly submerge into ice-cold water for five minutes as an added means to preserve color.
 Remove and drain.

-In a bowl, add the breadcrumb base making sure that all crumbs are extremely small and granular.
+In a large mixing bowl, add the breadcrumbs.
 Mix in all the ingredients except the olive oil and crabmeat.
-Squeeze half the lemon and slowly drizzle olive oil while stirring to achieve a wet consistency (add more if needed).
-Add the crabmeat and mix together but try to leave the crab in lumps taking care not to break it down too much.
+Cut the remaining lemon in half and squeeze half the lemon into the mixing bowl.
+Slowly drizzle olive oil while stirring to achieve a wet consistency (add more if needed).
+Add the crabmeat and mix together, but try to leave the crab in lumps taking care not to break it down too much.

 It’s good hot or at room temperature and even better cold the next day.

 Crack open a bottle of red — my friend Alison suggests a Pride Cabernet from Napa — and enjoy this crab-stuffed thistle as you wet your whistle.